Klaus Thymann: Career

 Thymann has a degree in environmental science.
 Through leading teams and working collaboratively, Thymann has partnered with institutions including NASA, the United Nations, World Glacier Monitoring Service and Danish Technical University – conceiving new methodologies and creating inventions along the way.
-In 2020, Thymann discovered an abundance of corals in Jammer Bay, Denmark —a find that led him to spearhead a ground-breaking habitat mapping project with the Danish Technical University, in partnership with the local fishing community, funded by a €500,000 grant he secured from the Velux Foundation.
+In 2020, Thymann discovered an abundance of corals in Jammer Bay, Denmark which led him to start a habitat mapping project with the Danish Technical University, in partnership with the local fishing community, funded by a €500,000 grant he secured from the Velux Foundation.
 He has conducted the only scuba dive of the world's clearest lake in New Zealand and made several discoveries as he conducts exploration with a scientific purpose.

 As a journalist, Thymann has conducted original reporting for BBC, Bloomberg, CNN, the New York Times, The Guardian, Vice and many others while working from conflict zones, jungles, remote mountains, glaciers, and the oceans.
 Thymann began working in journalism as a teenager.
 In 1997 he co-founded a Danish magazine, Virus, a biannual publication with in-depth features.
 The magazine was first to publish a feature on ECHELON, a surveillance program operated by the United States.
 The feature opened up the way for an investigation by a committee of the European Parliament during 2000 and 2001 with a report published in 2001.
 From 2000, he started working internationally and undertook diverse assignments include reporting and photographing for the New York Times in Gaza and Tonga, conducting expeditions in Uganda and Congo DRC for the BBC, and decades of environmental reporting for The Guardian.

-As an explorer, he has led more than 50 purpose-driven expeditions to extreme environments across six continents and into four of the planet's oceans.
-He is a fellow at The Explorers Club of New York, a designation he earned through his significant discoveries, including finding corals in Danish waters, prehistoric human bones deep inside a submerged Mexican cave system, and an unexplored manatee habitat in the Yucatán.
-He has revealed equatorial glaciers by trekking a new route into Congo DRC and reported unnamed glaciers in Nepal.
-He has conducted the only scuba dive of the world's clearest lake in New Zealand, documented tourism in Iraq, parkour in Gaza, the relocation of the Arctic town Kiruna In Sweden and explored the glaciers of Uganda and Congo via new trekking routes.
+As an explorer, he has led more than 50 expeditions to extreme environments across six continents and into four of the planet's oceans.
+He is a fellow at The Explorers Club of New York, a designation he earned through finding corals in Danish waters, prehistoric human bones deep inside a submerged Mexican cave system, and an unexplored manatee habitat in the Yucatán.
+He has revealed equatorial glaciers by trekking a new route into Congo and reported unnamed glaciers in Nepal.
+He has documented tourism in Iraq, parkour in Gaza, the relocation of the Arctic town Kiruna In Sweden and explored the glaciers of Uganda and Congo via new trekking routes.
 He is comfortable confronting the limits of the human body, both as a climber summiting oxygen-deprived peaks above 6300m and as a technical diver capable of navigating in deep waters, below ice, and in narrow flooded caves.
 His scientific and exploration work has been featured by New Scientist, National Geographic, Wired, Red Bull and more.